germanDV/germanDV.github.io/entries/published/go-threadpool.md

 excerpt: In Go, it's generally fine to run hundreds of thousands (even millions) of goroutines.
 However, you may need to limit them.
 One of the ways to do so is by implementing a pool of workers or threadpool.
 ---

-If you have some background with _Node_, as I do, you've probably seen the pattern where you spawn one instance of your program per CPU (I know this is true for other languagues too, but I'll limit myself to talk about what I have extensive experience with).
+If you have some background with _Node_, as I do, you've probably seen the pattern where you spawn one instance of your program per CPU.
 Goroutines are not like that, you can run hundreds of thousands of them, even millions.
 That's because goroutines are **green threads**, not **os threads**.
 They are handled by Go and not by the OS directly.

 Go handles the management of os threads.
 If you need to control the number of operating system threads allocated, you can use `GOMAXPROCS`.
 By default, Go programs run with `GOMAXPROCS` set to the number of cores available.
 So, most of the times, you needn't worry about it.